nehamanghnani01/aixcc-darpa-2024/README.md

 Among the commits made to the jenkins source code, one of the commits introduces a OS Command Injection bug in the source project.

 ## Current Status
+- Aug 25 2024 Update:
+  Top 7 Finalists in the AIxCC Semifinals Competition at DEF CON 32 held in Las Vegas.
+Proceeding to Finals in August 2025

+- July Update:
 Semifinal submission completed.
 Results due August 2025 at World's Top CyberSecurity Conference DEF-CON 2024 Finals would be held in August 2025.